 Bangkok is the biggest city in Thailand and is considered a megacity.
 The problem for visitors to Bangkok is deciding on what to do in Bangkok.
 So, I narrowed it down to a list of 12 things to do in Bangkok.

 Here is our list of things to do in Bangkok Thailand.

 Visit The Grand Palace

 Grand Palace is probably the most famous attraction in Bangkok.
-The royal family no longer live here but was the home to the king for 150 years.
+The royal family no longer lives here but was the home to the king for 150 years.
 During the tour of the Grand Palace, you can walk around the grounds and enter temples but can not enter the buildings.

-Remember there is a strong security presence around the palace, so have your ID and there is a strict dress code is in place at the palace so you can’t wear shorts or entry will be refused.
+Remember there is a strong security presence around the palace, so have your ID and there is a strict dress code in place at the palace so you can’t wear shorts or entry will be refused.

 See The Temple Of The Reclining Buddha (Wat Pho)